sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-cpp-object-memory-layout-part-1-single-inheritance/index.md

   </figcaption>
 </figure>

 However, the story is not over yet.
-For those who like finding hidden treasure, there are a two more to be found.
+For those who like finding hidden treasure, there are two more to be found.

 ### Vtable Entries [-1] and [-2]